 Our BSc (Hons) Construction Science and Management programme is designed around the Chartered Institute of Building (CIOB) Education Framework and the curriculum has been developed in collaboration with industry partners, reflecting the quality and relevance of our course content.

-This programme is designed to be distinct and reflects the School's belief that future construction professionals need an equal understanding of the science of buildings and the management of the construction process.
-It embraces four main challenges that the built environment faces today: resilience in response to climate change; fast changing digital engineering technologies, industrial innovation, and rapid urban growth.
+This programme is designed to be distinct and reflects the School of Lincoln Architecture and the Built Environment's belief that future construction professionals need an equal understanding of the science of buildings and the management of the construction process.
+It embraces four main challenges that the built environment faces today: resilience in response to climate change, fast changing digital engineering technologies, industrial innovation, and rapid urban growth.

-Through a combination of lectures, seminars, tutorials, practical exercises, site visits, field trips, and workshops with industry experts, this course aims to prepare students for a broad range of career paths within the construction sector.
-These may include construction management, project management, building information management, construction technology, commercial management, site organisation, construction and building inspection, quantity surveying, construction contract administration, construction estimating, scheduling and construction operations.
+Through a combination of lectures, seminars, tutorials, practical exercises, site visits, field trips and workshops with industry experts, this course aims to prepare students for a broad range of career paths within the construction sector.

 The Construction Science and Management programme comprises a number of core elements that are studied at multiple levels, including environmental science, construction technology, construction IT and construction management.